News & Insights

 Video Source: Microsoft

-What are the main benefits of Microsoft Teams?
+What are the main features of Microsoft Teams?

 - Central Communication & Information Hub: One of the most common irritants of communicating via email is that attachments can get lost over time or become difficult to locate.
 With Microsoft Teams, Information about a project, team or piece of work is easily accessible, as well as searchable and retrievable.